JusticeAkuoko-Frimpong/FL/README.md

 soln = FL(combined_summaries)
 print(soln)
 ```
-These will return a list of the estimates of the regression coefficients, standard errors, t values, p values.
+These will return a dataframe of the estimates of the regression coefficients, standard errors, t values, p values.
-For SLR models make sure X is a column vector

 ## Authors
 Justice Akuoko-Frimpong <jakuokof@umich.edu>